-Some states enacted tort reform legislation after previous crises as a compromise between affordable health care and an individual's right to seek recompense.
+Some states enacted tort reform legislation after previous crises and in response to the current circumstances as a compromise between affordable health care and an individual's right to seek recompense.
 The best known is the Medical Injury Compensation Reform Act or MICRA, California's tort reform package.
 Since MICRA's implementation in 1975, California has experienced a more stable marketplace and lower premium increases than have most other states.